AlmondGod/Knights-of-Papers/README.md

 Duel of Reinforcement Learning Algorithms
-algorithms: DDPG, Decision Transformer algorithms found in build folder
+algorithms: DDPG, Decision Transformer models and training found in build2 folder

 Each algorithm is trained by self-play